 - 1.1 Where the Council finances capital expenditure by debt, it must put aside resources to repay that debt in later years.
-The amount charged to the revenue budget for the repayment of debt is known as Minimum Revenue Provision (MRP), although there has been no statutory minimum since 2008. - 1.2 The Local Government Act 2003 requires the Council to have regard to the Ministry for Housing, Communities and Local Government's Guidance on Minimum Revenue Provision (the MHCLG Guidance) most recently issued in 2018. - 1.3 The broad aim of the MHCLG Guidance is to ensure that debt is repaid over a period that is either reasonably commensurate with that over which the capital expenditure provides benefits, or, in the case of borrowing supported by Government Revenue Support Grant, reasonably commensurate with the period implicit in the determination of that grant. - 1.4 The MHCLG Guidance requires the Council to approve an Annual MRP Statement each year, and recommends a number of options for calculating a prudent amount of MRP.
+The amount charged to the revenue budget for the repayment of debt is known as Minimum Revenue Provision (MRP), although there has been no statutory minimum since 2008. - 1.2 The Local Government Act 2003 requires the Council to have regard to the Ministry for Housing, Communities and Local Government's Guidance on Minimum Revenue Provision (the MHCLG Guidance) most recently issued in 2018. - 1.3 The broad aim of the MHCLG Guidance is to ensure that debt is repaid over a period that is either reasonably commensurate with that over which the capital expenditure provides benefits, or, in the case of borrowing supported by Government Revenue Support Grant, reasonably commensurate with the period implicit in the determination of that grant. - 1.4 The MHCLG Guidance requires the Council to approve an Annual MRP Statement each year and recommends a number of options for calculating a prudent amount of MRP.
 This statement only incorporates options recommended in the Guidance. - 1.5 For any unsupported capital expenditure incurred after 31st March 2008, MRP will be determined by charging the expenditure over the expected useful life of the relevant assets, starting in the year after the asset becomes operational.
 MRP on purchases of freehold land will be charged over 50 years.
-MRP on expenditure for all other assets or on capital expenditure not related to fixed assets but which has been capitalised by regulation or direction (revenue expenditure financed by capital under statute), will be charged over 50 years.
+MRP on expenditure for all other assets or on capital expenditure not related to fixed assets but which has been capitalised by regulation or direction (revenue expenditure financed by capital under statute), will be charged over the useful economic life (UEL) of the asset up to a maximum of 50 years.
 MRP will be applied in the year following expenditure was incurred. - 1.6 For assets acquired by finance lease or private finance initiative, MRP will be determined as being equal to the element of the rent or charge that goes to write down the balance sheet liability. - 1.7 Where loans are made to other bodies and designated as capital expenditure, no MRP will be charged.
-However, the capital receipts generated by the repayments on those loans will be set aside to repay debt instead. - 1.8 It should be noted that the Council continues to make use of two revolving infrastructure funds from the Local Enterprise Partnership (LEP).
-The related capital expenditure does not however give rise to MRP as a contract of structured external repayments will eliminate the need to incur MRP.

-- 1.9 At the commencement of 2018/19 the Council had, a Capital Financing Requirement (CFR) of £15.6million in relation to a specific elements of capital expenditure incurred in the previous financial year (2017/18).
-The Council has incurred further amounts of capital expenditure in 2018/19 and will need to engage in an element of Prudential Code borrowing in that financial year to achieve total financing of its capital programme.
-It is inevitable therefore that the borrowing that is required in 2018/19 will require MRP to be charged to the Council's General Fund Revenue Account in 2019/20 and future years. - 1.10 The implementation of International Financial Reporting Standards (IFRS) has meant that the accounting treatment for assets used within major contracts may result in embedded finance leases appearing on the Balance Sheet, leading to a requirement for MRP.
-This is purely an accounting requirement and does not give rise to any requirement to borrow to fund these assets.
+However, the capital receipts generated by the repayments on those loans will be set aside to repay debt instead. - 1.8 At the commencement of 2019/20 the Council had, a Capital Financing Requirement (CFR) of £60.8m in relation to a specific elements of capital expenditure incurred in the previous financial year (2018/19).
+The Council has incurred further amounts of capital expenditure in 2019/20 and will need to engage in an element of Prudential Code borrowing in that financial year to achieve total financing of its capital programme.
+It is inevitable therefore that the borrowing that is required in 2019/20 will require MRP to be charged to the Council's General Fund Revenue Account in 2020/21 and future years.